-- HCF Life:
+- HCF Life;

-- Flip Insurance Pty Ltd;
+- Flip Insurance;

-- · Manchester Unity: and
+- · Manchester Unity; and

-- Transport Health Pty Limited.
+- Transport Health.

 Current and deferred tax has been determined in each of the Group's subsidiaries on a stand-alone basis.
+Manchester Unity holds a tax consolidated group which only contains Manchester Unity entity.